qtnc/swan/docs/language-syntax.md

 ## Reserved keywords
 Some people take the number of keywords to grade the complexity of a language.

-29 actual keywords currently in use (synonyms aren't counted):
+32 actual keywords currently in use (synonyms aren't counted):

 * and (as a synonym for `&&`)
 * as
 * break
+* case
 * class
 * const
 * continue
+* default
 * else
 * export
 * false